imbo/imbo/README.markdown

 ## REST API
 Imbo uses a REST API to manage the images.
 Each image will be identified by a public key and an MD5 sum of the file itself and the original file extension.
 The latter will be referred to as &lt;image&gt; for the remainder of this document.

+The resources supporting `GET` also supports `HEAD` which will return only the headers.

 ### GET /users/&lt;publicKey&gt;/images/&lt;image&gt;

 Fetch the image identified by &lt;image&gt;.
 Read more about applying image transformations later on.